 Congress creates laws, provides funding for federal agencies, and conducts oversight of how laws are being administered by the government.
 Your elected representatives serve as your voice in this process and need to hear from you to make sure they are aware of important issues like patient safety.
 Share your personal experiences with them, explain your concerns, and offer possible solutions for them to consider.
 Your state elected officials also have an important role in making laws about health insurance and the licensing of medical facilities and healthcare providers.

 Doesn’t the government already have laws and rules about patient safety?
 Why aren’t these laws helping reduce the number of preventable medical errors?

 There are many laws and regulations in place that aim to reduce medical errors, make patient safety a priority, and provide transparency about medical errors and preventable harm.
 However, many of these laws and rules simply are not working to reduce the rate of medical errors.
 It is time to reevaluate some of these laws and make necessary changes.
 Some of the PSMF policy proposals are outlined below that focus on reforming and improving the healthcare delivery system.
 Government must use its considerable influence as a regulator and a payer to drive changes.

 We believe that there are 3 priorities that global leaders must take to address this global medical error crisis:

 - Promoting Transparency.
 Be Transparent, Always.
 It is the best thing for everyone.

 - Aligning payment for healthcare services with safe treatment and outcomes to motivate hospitals to invest in patient safety.
 Give a carrot to those that do well; give a stick to those who need motivating.

-- Establishing a National Patient Safety Oversight Agency.
+- Establishing a National Patient Safety Board.
 We encourage this in each country, globally.